Last updated: August 12, 2020

 Yale’s policies and definitions apply to all members of the Yale community, regardless of their sex or gender.

 NOTE: Federal regulations for the implementation of Title IX of the Education Amendments of 1972 provide detailed rules for addressing formal complaints about some types of sexual misconduct.
 Sexual misconduct covered by these regulations is referred to below as “Title IX sexual misconduct”.
 Yale’s broader definitions of sexual misconduct include Title IX sexual misconduct.
-For questions about Title IX sexual misconduct or the rules applicable to formal complaints, please contact a Title IX Coordinator or the UWC.
+For questions about Title IX sexual misconduct or the rules applicable to formal complaints, please contact the Title IX Office or the UWC.

 Sexual Harassment